 Carbon trading is a system of limiting carbon emission through granting firms permits to emit a certain amount of carbon dioxide.

 With the permits, a firm can then buy and sell these permits in an open market.
-For example, if a firm wanted to emit more pollution it could be buy more permits.
+For example, if a firm wanted to emit more pollution, it could buy more permits.
 If it reduced its pollution emissions, it could sell its surplus permits on the market.

 - Gradual reductions in Permits.
-The idea with carbon trading is for governments to gradually reduce the amount of available permits from year to year.
+The idea of carbon trading is for governments to gradually reduce the number of available permits from year to year.
 Therefore, firms need to increasingly find more ways to reduce carbon emissions.

 Arguments Against Carbon Trading

-- Difficulty of measuring how much a firm is actually polluting.
+- The difficulty of measuring how much a firm is actually polluting.

 - Transaction costs involved in buying and selling permits.